TheThomasY/social-media-dashboard/README.md

 ## Future Updates 🎁

-- [ ] Link to an API to get dynamic updates
+- [ ] Link to an API to get dynamic updates.
+- [ ] Detect user's browser preference to pre-select light/dark mode.

 ## Changelog